Quietek/SaveSync/README.md

 - requests
 - vdf

 The following pip packages are required to be installed.
-Pip is included with most python installations and linux distributions by default, do note extra steps are required on the steam deck to get it working though:
+Pip is included with most python installations and linux distributions by default, but some systems may require extra steps to get it installed.

     $ pip install vdf
     $ pip install requests

-Extra steps are required to get pip working on the steam deck.
+The Steam Deck is one system that requires extra steps.
 An executable script has been included in this repository to get pip installed and working as a user-level install.
-Sudo permissions may be required for chmod to execute correctly, and make sure to restart your terminal before trying to execute pip.

     $ git clone https://github.com/Quietek/SteamSync.git
     $ cd SteamSync

+If you've already set a password on your steam deck, you can skip the passwd command.

+    $ passwd
     $ chmod +x pip.sh
     $ ./pip.sh

-If you get a permissions error with chmod, you may need to execute it with sudo.
-If you've already set a password on your steam deck, you can skip the passwd command.

-    $ passwd
-    $ sudo chmod +x pip.sh
+You will need to restart your terminal application before proceeding.

 ## Installation
 First clone this github repository to a local directory using git on the command line or by using the "download zip" button on github.